Introduction

 Sample Response

-Example: Using the initialization times forecasts API
+Example: Using the initialization times API

-In this example, we request to get the available initialization times for point forecasts.
+In this example, we request the available initialization times for point forecasts using the wb_get_request function from the Authentication section above.

 The response includes a list of available initialization times formatted as ISO8601 timestamps.
 Initialization times are ordered from newest to oldest, with an additional entry indicating the latest initialization time.